Page updated May 2026

 As GenAI use becomes more and more common, standardized formats for citation and acknowledgement are becoming available for textual and non-textual outputs.

-Instructors may ask students to attest to their non-use of GenAI, or to describe their use of in sufficient detail.
+Educators may ask students to attest to their non-use of GenAI, or to describe their use of in sufficient detail.
 Standard templates or formats for acknowledging GenAI use, or non-use, may be used.
 These should be consistent with and specific to the assessment in question.

 - See this USask Library Guide for details Citing Generative AI - Artificial Intelligence - Research Guides at University of Saskatchewan